 Once a facility is cleared, DCSA has oversight authority to evaluate the security operations of the organization.
 The DCSA Industrial Security Representative (ISR) is the principal interface with cleared industry under the NISP.
 These individuals, spread across the United States in five geographic regions and 167 field locations, work in a professional partnership with the contractor's facility management staff and facility security officer to ensure the protection of classified information released under contractual obligations or research and development efforts.

-Incomplete and inaccurate facility sponsorship packages will be rejected, which will cause delays in obtaining a FLC.
-For all FCL-related questions, or status updates on your FCL sponsorship submission, contact the DCSA Knowledge Center at 888-282-7682 and select option #3.
+Incomplete and inaccurate facility sponsorship packages will be rejected, which will cause delays in obtaining a FCL.
+For all FCL related questions or status updates on your FCL sponsorship submission, contact the DCSA Knowledge Center at 888-282-7682, Option #3.

 Checklist for a Facility Clearance